-The final letter is a resh and is a picture of a person's head representing chief greatest, and highest and has to do with right priorities.
+The final letter of the word Shofar is a "resh" and is a picture of a person's head representing chief greatest and highest and has to do with the right priorities.
 It can also symbolize moving forward.

-. . . seek first the kingdom of God and His righteousness ~ Matthew 6:33
+. . . seek first the kingdom of God and His righteousness.

-...and about moving forward.
-A word study on backward in the Bible reveals that it most always refers to moving away from God and goodness and is strongly associated with disobedience.
+The use of the word "backward' in the Bible most frequently refers to moving away from God and His goodness.
+Moving backward is strongly associated with disobedience.

-they did not obey or incline their ear, but followed the counsels and the dictates of their evil hearts, and went backward and not forward ~ Jeremiah 7:24
+. . . they did not obey or incline their ear, but followed the counsels and the dictates of their evil hearts, and went backward and not forward.

-Moving forward is also indicative of victory, which the shophar also is used to express.
-A repentant surrendered life is assured victory in Christ as is described in the 8 "ear to hear" verses in Revelation.
-Both calls to advance and signals of victory are included in the use of the shofar
+Moving forward is also indicative of victory, and the Shophar expresses this.
+A repentant surrendered life is assured victory in Christ as is described in the eight "ears to hear" verses in the book of Revelation.
+Both are calls to advance and signal victory.

-If we combine these concepts we might see that the Shofar is a tool that images the call of God that penetratingly calls us to repent via the opening of our ears that we may be restored and have victory in our lives and is connected to the revelation that our lives are moving backwards and away from Him when He is not our first priority.
+If we combine these concepts, we might see that the Shofar is a tool that is associated with the voice of God that penetratingly calls us to repent via the opening of our ears that we may be restored and have victory in our lives.
+This call connects to the revelation that our lives are moving backward and away from Him when He is not our number one priority.

 Sacrificial aspect of the Shofar

-A final pictograph revelation is that the final two letters of the word "shofar" spell the word "par" which is a young and sacrificial animal and reveals that repentance is only possible because of the Lord Jesus who sacrificed Himself for us.
-Not to mention that the shofar itself symbols this sacrifice in that it came from a sacrificial animal.
+A final pictograph revelation is that the last two letters of the word "shofar" spell the word "par," a young and sacrificial animal, and reveals that repentance is only possible because the Lord Jesus was sacrificed for us.
+Not to mention the shofar itself symbolizes this sacrifice in that it came from a sacrificial animal.

 The God of our fathers raised up Jesus whom you murdered by hanging on a tree.
-Him God has exalted to His right hand to be Prince and Savior, to give repentance to Israel and forgiveness of sins ~ Acts 5:30-31
+Him God has exalted to His right hand to be Prince and Savior, to give repentance to Israel and forgiveness of sins.

-The final and relevant aspect of the shofar blast concerns a future event foretold of in the New Testament.
+The final and relevant aspect of the Shofar blast concerns a future event foretold in the New Testament.

-the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God ~ I Thessalonians 4:16
+. . . the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.

-This word was given by Paul to encourage and comfort the believers in Thessalonica as part of their instructions to please God by not living as the world does but to live devoted loyal lives to the Him as well as well as exhibit that loyalty by living in love towards one another.
+Paul's word was given to encourage and comfort the believers in Thessalonica as part of their instructions to please God by not living as the world does but to live devoted, loyal lives to Him.
+They were also to be an exhibit of loyalty to God by living in love with one another.

-His final consolation was to not be discouraged by the death of fellow believers with the understanding that Christ will one day return and the faithful will not only meet the Lord Himself but will be reunited with those who had passed on before them, keeping in mind they were a church under persecution.
+His final consolation was not to be discouraged by the death of fellow believers with the understanding that Christ will one day return, and the faithful will not only meet the Lord Himself but will be reunited with those who had passed on before them.

-I can't think of a better note to end this message then to concur with this encouragement to occupy till He comes.
+I can't think of a better note to end this message than to concur with this encouragement to occupy till He comes.
 (Luke 19:13)

-Take heed (pay attention), watch and pray; for you do not know when the time is ~ Mark 13:33
+Take heed (pay attention), watch and pray; for you do not know when the time is.

-Blessed are the people who know the joyful sound (teruah - blowing of the trumpets) ~ Psalm 89:15
+Blessed are the people who know the joyful sound ("teruah" - blowing of the trumpets).

 © 2014 Tamarajo